-Blake Williams advises companies on regulatory, environmental and Indigenous matters.
-He has regulatory, environmental and Indigenous experience in relation to provincially and federally regulated energy developments throughout Canada including wells, pipelines, oil sands operations, carbon capture and storage facilities, renewable energy projects, LNG facilities, storage facilities, rail facilities, power plants and utility infrastructure.
+Blake’s practice involves advising clients on regulatory, environmental, and Indigenous matters in relation to provincially and federally regulated energy/utility entities and developments throughout Canada, including utility infrastructure, power plants, wells, pipelines, oil sands operations, carbon capture and storage facilities, renewable energy projects, LNG facilities, storage facilities, and rail facilities.

-Blake regularly advises clients regarding regulatory investigations and enforcement proceedings, including investigations and proceedings stemming from spills, contaminated sites, and other related environmental matters, as well as matters related to operational non-compliance.
+In addition to the foregoing, a significant portion of Blake’s practice also includes advising clients regarding regulatory investigations and enforcement proceedings, including investigations and proceedings stemming from spills/releases, contaminated sites, and other environmental matters, as well as matters related to operational non-compliance.
 He also has significant experience providing advice in relation to the importation, registration, use, storage, and transportation of chemicals within Canada.